 46 million turkeys are consumed on Thanksgiving day, according to the University of Illinois Extension.
-That number may be astounding, but it’s not the only time for this giant bird to grace our tables.
+That number may be astounding, but it’s not the only time this giant bird will grace our tables.

 Here’s a complete guide to Costco turkey.